-Dillon’s Community Garden will be located at the corner of Lake Dillon Drive and Tenderfoot Street behind the Summit Stage bus stop and will extend alongside the Dillon Fire Station.
-This area will consist of approximately twenty (20) raised garden beds measuring 4’ x 8’ along with berms of flower clipping gardens.
+Dillon’s Community Garden is located at the corner of Lake Dillon Drive and Tenderfoot Street behind the Summit Stage bus stop.
+Phase I has 24 raised garden beds measuring 4’ x 8’ along with berms of flower clipping gardens.

 The Community Garden is a partnership between the Town of Dillon and non-profit High Country Conservation Center (HC3).
-HC3 provides services to other community gardens in Summit County and will be providing administrative duties.
-The garden will be built mostly by volunteers, and it is anticipated that the garden will be self-sustaining through community participation.
+The garden was built mostly by volunteers, and it is anticipated the garden will be self-sustaining through community participation.